Bra size: Plastic Surgeon Measuring System

-Bra-wearers who have difficulty calculating a correct cup size may be able to find a correct fit using a method adopted by plastic surgeons.
+Those who have difficulty calculating a correct cup size may be able to find a correct fit using a method adopted by plastic surgeons.
 Using a flexible tape measure, position the tape at the outside of the chest, under the arm, where the breast tissue begins.
 Measure across the fullest part of the breast, usually across the nipple, to where the breast tissue stops at the breast bone.

 Conversion of the measurement to cup size is shown in the "Measuring cup size" table.

 In general, countries that employ metric cup sizing (like in § Continental Europe) have their own system of 2 cm increments that result in cup sizes which differ from those using inches, since 1 in does not equal 2 cm.

 These cup measurements are only correct for converting cup sizes for a 34 in band to cm using this particular method, because cup size is relative to band size.
 This principle means that bras of differing band size can have the same volume.
 For example, the cup volume is the same for 30D, 32C, 34B, and 36A.
 These related bra sizes of the same cup volume are called sister sizes.
 For a list of such sizes, refer to § Calculating cup volume and breast weight.